 The Alternative 3 (Option C) Corridor and study buffer cross multiple open waters, riparian areas, and wetlands.
+The Alternative I-25 Crossing Corridor was assessed for potential jurisdictional waters based on a desktop review and does not appear to contain any jurisdictional waters.
 Additional information can be found in Appendix A, Addendum A to the Natural and Cultural Resources Assessment.